AdobeDocs/campaign-standard.en/help/audiences/using/confirming-subscription-to-a-service.md

 >[CAUTION]
 >
->To link a confirmation message to a landing page, you must use the **[!UICONTROL serviceName]** field in your event configuration.
+>To link a transactional message to a landing page, you must define the **[!UICONTROL serviceName]** field in your event configuration.
 This field will be reconciled with the **[!UICONTROL @name]** attribute of the service.
 See [Create the event](../../audiences/using/confirming-subscription-to-a-service.md#create-the-event-2).

-When referencing the confirmation message from the landing page, a message will be sent each time the landing page is submitted (even if the user is already subscribed).
+When referencing the confirmation message from the landing page, a message will be sent each time the landing page is submitted (even if the profile is already subscribed).

 ### Step 1: Create the confirmation email {#step-1--create-the-confirmation-email-2}